tdealmeidamarcondes2019/Code-Challenge/README.md

 3. Data Analysis:

 3.1.
-Python code with data preparation and correlation matrix analysis; File: Data Analysis_Python.ipynb
+Python code with data preparation and correlation matrix analysis;

+File:

+Data Analysis_Python.ipynb

 3.2.
-R file with Tree Based-Model analysis; Files: Data Analysis_R_Tree Model.R Data Analysis_R_Tree Plot.pdf
+R file with Tree Based-Model analysis;

+Files:

+Data Analysis_R_Tree Model.R

+Data Analysis_R_Tree Plot.pdf

 3.3.
-PDF with a more visual report created with Google Data Studio Data Analysis_Visual Report_Google Data Studio.pdf
+PDF with a more visual report created with Google Data Studio

+File:

+Data Analysis_Visual Report_Google Data Studio.pdf

 It is possible to access and view the report directly at the platform with the following link: https://datastudio.google.com/s/nsqZ7qZ_xNo